outdreamer/build-a-cure-1/docs/tasks/to_do.md

     - workflow 1:
       - finish apply_solution_type

+      - add a function to get all codebase functions & store them in a dict with their name, params, class, context/usage, and intents, just like functions are stored in the problem_metadata.json example for workflow 1

       - add function to map conceptual object to structural object

         - mapping 'info' to 'structure' can be done with a conceptual route: